Tourism in Thailand

 Wat Arun, Bangkok is among the best known of Thailand's landmarks.

 Tourism is an economic contributor to Thailand.
 Estimates of tourism revenue directly contributing to the GDP of 12 trillion baht range from one trillion baht (2013) 2.53 trillion baht (2016), the equivalent of 9% to 17.7% of GDP.
+When including indirect travel and tourism receipts, the 2014 total is estimated to be the equivalent to 19.3% (2.3 trillion baht) of Thailand's GDP.

+In 2023, Thailand’s tourism recovery accelerated, with international arrivals surpassing 28 million as the government expanded visa-free entry for key markets and airlines increased regional capacity.

-When including indirect travel and tourism receipts, the 2014 total is estimated to be the equivalent of 19.3% (2.3 trillion baht) of Thailand's GDP.
-According to the secretary-general of the Office of the National Economic and Social Development Council in 2019, projections indicate the tourism sector will account for 30% of GDP by 2030, up from 20% in 2019, Thailand expects to receive 80 million visitors in 2027.
+According to the secretary-general of the Office of the National Economic and Social Development Council in 2019, projections indicate the tourism sector will account for 30% of GDP by 2030, up from 20% in 2019, Thailand is expected to receive 80 million visitors in 2027.

 Tourism worldwide in 2017 accounted for 10.4% of global GDP and 313 million jobs, or 9.9% of total employment.
 Most governments view tourism as an easy moneymaker and a shortcut to economic development.
 The success of tourism is measured by the number of visitors.

 Prior to the COVID-19 pandemic, Thailand was ranked the world’s eighth most visited country by World Tourism rankings compiled by the United Nations World Tourism Organization.
-In 2019, Thailand received 39.8 million international tourists, ahead of the United Kingdom and Germany. and received fourth highest international tourism earning at US$60.5 billion.
+In 2019, Thailand received 39.8 million international tourists, ahead of the United Kingdom and Germany, and received fourth-highest international tourism earnings, at US$60.5 billion.
 Following the COVID-19 pandemic, tourism rebounded to similar levels.
-In 2024, the number of international tourists was projected to be 39.8 million people.
-However, that year only attracted 35,55 international tourists.
+In 2024, the number of international tourists was projected to be 39.8 million.
+However, that year only attracted 35.55 million international tourists.

 The Tourism Authority of Thailand (TAT), a state enterprise under the Ministry of Tourism and Sports, uses the slogan "Amazing Thailand" to promote Thailand internationally.
 In 2015, this was supplemented by a "Discover Thainess" campaign.